Opportunity Search Results

 - Assist with miscellaneous tasks, projects and programs.

-Minimum 25 hours a week, with days off mainly on days other than weekends as assigned by park management needs.
-Must be willing and capable of cleaning bathrooms and cabins.
-Applicants need to be available at least 2 consecutive months and will have the option to stay up to 6 months.
+Minimum 25 hours a week with days off mainly on days other than weekends as assigned by park management needs.
+Must be willing and capable of cleaning bathrooms and occasionally helping with cabins.
+Applicants need to be available at least 3 consecutive months and will have the option to stay up to 6 months.

 Must be at least 18 years old and must pass a criminal background check